Krushna-Kulkarni/Practice-neogcamp-levelzero/mark12/README.md

-# Practice-neogcamp-levelzero
+# Practice-neogcamp-levelzero-mark12
- Redoing the exercises from the [neog.camp]("https://neog.camp") levelzero mark0 to mark15 exercises
+mark0 : is your birthday lucky?